Wittman DFA

 The Wittman DFA aka Little Bonzo is a homebuilt racing aircraft designed to compete in midget racing.

 Development

 Steve Wittman had started air racing in 1926 using various aircraft.
 In March 1931, he designed his own purpose-built aircraft in Oshkosh, Wisconsin, the Wittman Chief Oshkosh.
-After World War II, a new class of Midget air racing was formed with Wittmans efforts.
+After World War II, a new class of Midget air racing was formed with Wittman's efforts.
 Wittman re-engined "Chief Oshkosh" and renamed it "Bonzo".
 After several successful races in Cleveland in 1948, a cleaner sister ship "Little Bonzo" was built.
 The name is a reference to Wittman's much larger racer, the Wittman D-12 Bonzo.

 Design

 The Wittman DFA is a mid-winged conventional geared aircraft built from a welded steel tube fuselage with aircraft fabric covering and wooden wing construction.
 The DFA differs slightly from Bonzo with a smaller tail surface, a longer tail and a larger canopy.

 In 1968, the engine was replaced with a Continental O-200 to compete under new race rules.